outfox/fennecs/docs/overview.md

 ### 💢... when we said minimal boilerplate, *we foxing meant it.*

 Even using the strictest judgment, that's no more than 2 lines of boilerplate!
-Merely instantiating the world and building the query aren't directly moving parts of the actor/gravity feature we just built, and should be seen as "enablers" or "infrastructure".
+Merely instantiating the world and building the query aren't directly moving parts of the actor/gravity feature we just built, and should be seen as "enablers" or " infrastructure".

 The 💫*real magic*💫 is that none of this brevity compromises on performance.